The winners of the Expressions Show Juror Selection can be found here.

 Q:) Do artists submit photos for consideration before the show?
 Or how does the selection process work?

-A:) Participants are asked to drop off artwork (up to 2 pieces) on May 1.
-(Timing and location will be determined closer to the date, depending on COVID regulations.)
-The two jurors will critique all work over the weekend, and select pieces for the show, as well as awarding two Jurors’ Choice Awards.
-Participants whose work is not selected will be required to pick up their artwork on Monday May 3, 2021.
-(Timing and location to be determined, as above.)
+A:) Participants are asked to drop off artwork (up to 2 pieces) on July 9.
+The two jurors will critique all work over the weekend, and select pieces for the show, as well as awarding two Juror’s Choice Awards.
+Participants whose work is not selected will be required to pick up their artwork on July 10 between 3:00 and 4:30pm.